kluctl/kluctl/docs/reference/commands/controller-run.md

 Misc arguments:
   Command specific arguments.

+      --concurrency int                    Configures how many KluctlDeployments can be be reconciled concurrently. (default 4)
       --context string                     Override the context to use.
       --default-service-account string     Default service account used for impersonation.
       --dry-run                            Run all deployments in dryRun=true mode.